The Internal Bar Strength (IBS) Indicator [Trading Strategies + Video]

 On this blog we have several times used IBS together with other indicators.
 However, I have never looked at IBS solely on its own, and this article has a short look at how IBS has performed on the S&P 500 and Nasdaq.
 Let’s backtest an IBS strategy:

 Let’s first start with the S&P 500 by using the ETF SPY.
-The criteria are simple (using Amibroker):
+The criteria are simple (using Amibroker).
+We make the following trading rules:

 Average gain per trade0.41%